s1ddok/Fiber2D/README.md

 This project originated as [cocos2d-objc](https://github.com/cocos2d/cocos2d-objc) rewrite to Swift.
 As I stopped commiting to the repo since June, because Obj-C is dead for me.

 This is still in a very **alpha state**, but you already can build some games with it, even though it may be unpleasant process as I change API almost every day.
-The project served as `.dylib` that builds by Swift Package Manager.
+The project served as `.dylib` (`.so` on Linux) that builds by Swift Package Manager.
 It requires some project config in order to use it, but you can experiment with the demo provided in the repo.
 *Generally the project is in transition from cocos2d-objc to Swifty style and most of (**all**? :) ) API will change.*

-# Name
-Why is this not called `cocos2d-swift`.
-How dare you?!
-There are couple of reasons:

-1. There already was the `cocos2d-swift`.
-Apportable used this name for cocos2d-objc v3.0+ and most of the google results are related to that.
-I don't want to create any confusion.
-2. While I have a commit-access to `cocos2d-objc` repo, I dont think Ricardo and the whole cocos2d team will appreciate it if I remove cocos2d-objc and replace it with barely working Swifty prototype.

-*cocos2d-objc is still very good for Apple only development, I use it everyday and provide support on forum, it is not dead, we just don't work on the new features anymore*

 ## Basement
 We worked hard before starting this project and it relies on several self-made libs we made: